 Drill Press Guards

-.
+There are four main styles of machine guards, which apply to drill press guards as well as other models, such as milling machine guards and chuck guards.
 Fixed machine guards have been permanently applied to the machine itself, while interlocked safety guards are attached to a major part of the machinery, such as the power source, and cause automatic shutdown if removed.
-Adjustable and self-adjustable are the other two major styles of machine guards, which are both able to conform to the workers needs while continuing to provide a safe machining environment.
+Adjustable and self-adjustable are the other two major styles of machine guards, which can conform to the workers' needs while providing a safe machining environment.
 There are also many types of drill press guards.
-One of the most common, tiered guards actually covers the rotating parts of the press by fastening to the quill of the drill press.
+One of the most common, tiered guards covers the rotating parts of the press by fastening to the quill of the drill press.
 With the use of this type of guard, operators have complete visibility while drilling, which means the product will not suffer because of safety measures.
 Although they usually do not get in the way, sometimes the use of drill press guards interferes with the task.
 After assessing all possible safety hazards, a protocol should be developed for the task.
 Once implemented, the guard can be removed and the task can be completed.